JavierLordi815/3d_annotation_tool/annotation-tool/README.md

 With ROS Indigo:
 -----------------------
-If (ros-indigo-desktop-full) is installed in your machine, you can proceed with the installation of the 3d_annotation_tool.
+If (ros-indigo-desktop-full) is installed in your machine, you can proceed with the installation of the 3D Annotation Tool.

 Else,

-1. Make sure that the pcl package is installed.
-If it is not installed:
+1. Make sure that the pcl package is installed:
 `sudo apt-get install libpcl-all-dev`

 2. Install the vtk-qt library: